Amany-Salah/Nexter/README.md

 # Nexter
 landing page for a company that sells luxury homes.

-# To run the project
+# To run project:
+- Run your cmd in the project path
-use command line npm install
+- Install node-modules: npm install
+- Use live-server: live-server